humanbydefinition/vitepress-plugin-codesandbox/README.md

   // Languages to enable the button for (default: ['javascript', 'typescript'])
   languages: ['javascript', 'typescript'],

-  // Additional scripts to load in the sandbox
+  // Additional scripts to load in the sandbox (before your code)
   scripts: ['https://unpkg.com/lodash@4.17.21/lodash.min.js'],

-  // Custom HTML template (use {{SCRIPTS}} as placeholder)
-  indexHtml: '<!DOCTYPE html>...',

   // Button text (default: 'Open in CodeSandbox')
   buttonText: 'Open in CodeSandbox',